 Misha is a PhD candidate working on natural locomotion techniques for multiperson experiences in virtual reality in the Fluid Interfaces group at the MIT Media Lab.
 Her inspiration comes from the paragons of virtual reality like the Holodeck from Star Trek or William Gibson's cyberspace.
 She is looking forward to a VR future with Sword Art Online's NerveGear or Ernest Cline's robotic arms and doing her part to help build it.
 Twitter: @pixelscanner

-Alicia is a graduate student at Boston University.
+Alicia is a graduate student at Boston University and data analyst at Amazon Alexa.
 She is a strong believer in the power of virtual reality to create awakening experiences and bolster human intelligence.
-Her work (embedded link to www.aliciahong.com) at BU explores the mind-and-body relationship with different media platforms in VR using biometric and psychological measurements.
-Her life goal is to define a spiritual language.
-She is working for Amazon Alexa AI device this summer in 2017.
-After graduation, she wants to work on a bleeding-edge technology that provides a meaningful service and explores fluid stage of human-computer interaction, via independent work or in corporate environment.
+Her work (www.aliciahong.com) at BU explores the mind-and-body relationship with different media platforms in VR using biometric devices.
+She enjoys data science.
+Her long-term vision in life is to explore and define a spiritual language in daily social dynamics.

 Arpit is an experienced product manager, marketer, and a leader with experience in launching successful software products in the healthcare, advertising and ecommerce industries.
 He has a passion for getting things done and has organized several 5k road races and TEDxBeaconStreet (the largest TEDx conference).
 Twitter: @arpitgupta